The recipe:

 The story:

-Anybody who's taken a look at some of the bread conversations I've had on here will know I'm not a cake maker - bread's my thing.
+Anybody who's taken a look at some of the bread conversations I've had on this blog will know I'm not a cake maker - bread's my thing.

 Whenever anyone asks me if I make cakes I always tell them there isn't time - there's always another bread I haven't made yet!